 That distinction matters, because there are plenty of cheaper options out there that I wouldn't put on anyone's face.

-When I tested it, the wide frame delivered a genuine 180-degree view, and it didn't fog up once, thanks to the separate inhalation and exhalation channels.
+The wide frame delivers a genuine 180-degree view, and it didn't fog up once, thanks to the separate inhalation and exhalation channels.
 The elasticated fabric straps gave a secure fit without the pressure points you get from some silicone strap designs.
-The hypoallergenic facial skirt was a nice detail.
+The hypoallergenic facial skirt is a nice touch at this price.

 It also comes in a junior size, which none of the other masks on this list offer, making it the best pick for families with younger kids.

-The materials aren't as premium as the Seaview or Cressi, but for the price, it delivers everything you need to snorkel safely.
+The materials aren't as premium as the Seaview or Cressi, but at this price, that's the tradeoff.

 Full Face Snorkel Mask Buying Guide